akmanserdar/plm_analytics_ml/README.md

 Sample dataset is available in *plm_approvals.xlsx* file, code in *plm_approvals.jpynb* and *plm_approvals.py* files.

 ## Example Use Case
-Using the model of Multiple Linear Regression we developed, you can predict the ***approval time*** for following request.
+Using the model of Multiple Linear Regression we developed, you can predict the ***approval time*** for given request.
 Let's say we have a sample CR input with the following features:

 **Change_Type:** Major